 Our advice on the impact of the coronavirus outbreak and our guidance on how employers should respond in the UK and internationally.

 The changing status of COVID-19 in the UK and internationally is raising numerous employment issues for organisations.
-The Government has introduced a number of measures including the Coronavirus Act 2020, the Coronavirus Job Retention Scheme, a job retention bonus and financial support for self-employed to help UK organisations manage and sustain their workforces during this difficult period.
-The government has announced that the Coronavirus Job Retention Scheme will be extended until 30 April 2021.
+The Government introduced a number of measures including the Coronavirus Act 2020, the Coronavirus Job Retention Scheme, and financial support for self-employed to help UK organisations manage and sustain their workforces during this difficult period.
+Both the Coronavirus Job Retention Scheme and financial support for the self-employed came to an end on 30 September 2021.

 If you have further questions, or if you would like our support with your policy stance or any specific situation related to the new Government guidance, please do get in touch.